This page tells you about the biological therapy cetuximab and its possible side effects. There are sections about

 - Blurred vision or eye pain

 - Diarrhoea – drink plenty of fluids.
-If your diarrhoea is severe or continues you could become dehydrated so let your doctor or nurse know
+If your diarrhoea is severe or continues you could get dehydrated so let your doctor or nurse know

 - Loss of appetite and weight loss